UVic work study program

-*Important note - A Social Insurance Number is required to participate in the work study program.
+A Social Insurance Number is required to participate in the work study program

 All students must have a valid Social Insurance Number before commencing work in a work study position.
 Please contact Service Canada for information and application procedures.

-Please see the UVic Accounting site for payroll deadlines for all Group 2 employees including work study students.
+Please see the UVic Accounting site for payroll deadlines for hourly or casual employees including work study students.